• RECIPES

 Calories: 1075kcalCarbohydrates: 58gProtein: 43gFat: 75gSaturated Fat: 39gPolyunsaturated Fat: 3gMonounsaturated Fat: 25gTrans Fat: 3gCholesterol: 280mgSodium: 2225mgPotassium: 1543mgFiber: 6gSugar: 5gVitamin A: 1679IUVitamin C: 49mgCalcium: 361mgIron: 6mg

-Keyword Dinner, Gravy, Mains, Mashed Potatoes, Meatballs, Potatoes, Supper
+Keyword 60-Minutes or Less, Dinner, Easy, Gravy, Mains, Mashed Potatoes, Meatballs, Potatoes, Quick, Simple, Supper

 Tried this recipe?Tag us @myradkitchen or tag #MRKrecipes!